Josi8752/josi8752/README.md

 # 🌐💻 Hello World!
-I'm Josiane Silva.
+I'm Josiane S.

 Passionate about the intersection between technology and management.